HL7/fhir-medmorph/input/pagecontent/reportsubmission.md

 ### MedMorph Reports

 Reports that are created by the Backend Service App are intended to contain all the resource instances necessary to be send to the PHA/Research Organizations.
-The following are specific requirements for report creation and submission.
+The following are specific requirements for report submission.

 #### Backend Service App Requirements for Messaging